 Iranian-American Former Senior U.N.
 Official, Father of Hostage Siamak Namazi

 Iranian-American Baquer Namazi, born in 1936, worked in several significant Iranian government positions under the Shah, including as a provincial governor.
 He also worked as a UNICEF representative in several countries, including Kenya, Somalia, and Egypt.
 Baquer most recently ran Hamyaran, an umbrella organization of Iranian NGOs.

 On February 22, 2016, Baquer was arrested after arriving in Iran to visit his son, Siamak, whom the Iranian regime held and continues to hold hostage.
-Security forces detained Baquer at Tehran’s Imam Khomeini airport at night as he returned home to Iran from Dubai, where he had gone for a medical check-up and to visit his grandchildren.
+Security forces detained Baquer at Tehran’s Imam Khomeini airport at night as he returned home to Iran from Dubai, where he had gone for a medical check-up and visited his grandchildren.

 According to a report by news agency Fars, which is affiliated with Iran’s Islamic Revolutionary Guard Corps (IRGC), Namazi was arrested in order “to uncover the complex layers of vast financial and intelligence corruption by a network that is associated to the UK and America.”
 The report also accuses Baquer of training his son Siamak in “espionage and infiltration and subversion operations.”
 A state-run television news program called Baquer an “agent of the Pahlavi regime [the former Iranian monarchy]” and said that ever since he came to Iran in 2002, Baquer has worked with foreign political figures and groups to create a “network that would implement the ambitions of Western spy agencies and anti-revolutionary lobbies.”

 Treatment in Captivity

 According to his wife, Baquer has a severe heart condition and a host of other serious medical problems that require treatment, including epilepsy and severe blockages in the major arteries to his brain.
 According to Baquer’s son, Babak, his father has lost about 25 pounds during his time behind bars.
 According to the New York Times, Baquer was hospitalized four times between January 2017 and January 2018.
 He also underwent triple bypass surgery during his captivity.

 Charges, Trial, and Sentencing